SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Dataset Overview Evaluated Models

-\textbf{Category III: Retrieval via Deep Research Agents:} We selected \textbf{o4-mini-deep-research} and \textbf{o3-deep-research}~\citep{openai-deepresearch-2025}.
+\textbf{Category III: Retrieval via Deep Research Agents:} We selected \textbf{o4-mini-deep-research} and \textbf{o3-deep-research}~\cite{openai-deepresearch-2025}.
 Deep Research agents operate through a deeply iterative pipeline, in which they autonomously decompose complex queries into sub-tasks and dynamically adapt retrieval strategies.
-They are capable of executing dozens of iterative search-and-reasoning cycles before the final answer.
+They can execute dozens of iterative search-and-reasoning cycles before the final answer.

+Further implementation details, including embedding indexing strategies and model deployment configurations, are provided in Appendix~\ref{appendix:exp-detail}.